artem925/template_PhD_simulator/phd-game-master/README.md

 ## About

-Technically a random event driven text-based game.
+A random event driven text-based game.

 Random events are defined in [YAML files](static/rulesets/default).
 Therefore,